Conversion guide • UK-focused • Practical fixes

 Mobile-first layout

-Buttons should be easy to tap and key info should be above the fold.
+Buttons should be easy to tap and key information should appear early on screen.

 Clear navigation